 Applicant will be unable to apply electronically if they hold an inactive non-resident Illinois license on Producer Database (PDB).

-Initial non-resident license transactions for Limited Lines Producer and Temporary Producer classes must be completed so that companies can submit an appointment to allow Illinois to issue the license.
+Initial non-resident license transactions for the Limited Lines Producer class must be completed so that companies can submit an appointment to allow Illinois to issue the license.

 - Limited Lines Producer license class information:

 - Initial non-resident license transaction must be completed so that companies can submit an appointment to allow Illinois to issue a license for these particular limited lines and temporary insurance producer licenses.

 - Insurance producers will not pay for the license, only the NIPR transaction fee.

 - Multiple companies may hold appointments (licenses) on Producer Database (PDB) for any one (1) individual.